uadmin/uadmin-docs/_build/html/_sources/api/model_functions.rst.txt

 ---------------
 `Back To Top`_

+.. code-block:: go

+    func NewModel(modelName string, pointer bool) (reflect.Value, bool)

 NewModel creates a new model from a model name.

-Function:

-.. code-block:: go

-    func(modelName string, pointer bool) (reflect.Value, bool)

 Parameters: